sonots/embulk-filter-row/README.md

 # SQL-like Syntax

-This syntax must be similar with a standard SQl syntax.
+This syntax must be similar with a standard SQL syntax.

 ```sql
 where: column1 = 'str'